TownesZhou/CS536-Network-Project/README.md

 ## QUIC Server and Client Setup in Mininet

-### Download QUIC binaries, certificates, and Google Chrome
+### Download QUIC binaries and Google Chrome

-Download the QUIC binaries from [here](https://drive.google.com/file/d/1aLskldTWSjkwHhLZJ-VHQ5FJjE0ZtQO2/view?usp=share_link) and the certificate files from [here](https://drive.google.com/file/d/1KUiLFjDsEG8iBZt1cIi0Kmuz3d_aXKTq/view?usp=share_link). **Extract the two compressed files into the `quic/` directory.**
+Download the QUIC binaries from [here](https://drive.google.com/file/d/1aLskldTWSjkwHhLZJ-VHQ5FJjE0ZtQO2/view?usp=share_link) **Extract the compressed file into the `quic/` directory.**

-The QUIC binaries should be extracted to `quic/Quic` directory and the certificate files should be extracted to `quic/out` directory.
+The QUIC binaries should be extracted to `quic/Quic` directory.
+There is another directory `quic/certs` which contains the example certificates, which we will later use to set up the QUIC server.

 Download Google Chrome: